-Villas is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Villas is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Villas is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Villas who work in office and administrative support (18.54%), sales jobs (11.52%), and food service (7.99%).
+There are especially a lot of people living in Villas who work in office and administrative support (16.65%), sales jobs (12.54%), and maintenance occupations (7.66%).

 Another notable thing is that Villas is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Villas’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

 Villas is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The percentage of people in Villas with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.53% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Villas is quite a bit lower than the national average among all cities of 21.84%: just 10.97% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Villas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Villas residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Villas include German, Italian, Polish, and English.

 The most common language spoken in Villas is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Slavic languages.